 Chiara’s heart was heavy.
-During the last years, the public opinion had turned against Germany, and German-Americans had to prove that they lived, thought and felt as US citizens, not as subjects of the Kaiser in faraway Germany.
+During the last few years, the public opinion had turned against Germany, and German-Americans had to prove that they lived, thought and felt as US citizens, not as subjects of the Kaiser in faraway Germany.
 Now that the USA were at war against Germany, German Americans were harassed in many ways.
-26 states issued laws against the use of the German language, in some areas even the teaching of German was forbidden and German-language schoolbooks were burned.
+Twenty-six states issued laws against the use of the German language, in some areas even the teaching of German was forbidden and German-language schoolbooks were burned.
 Under the Alien Enemies Act, Germans who lived in the USA were occasionally arrested and interned.

 Chiara and John

 Within a year of declaring war, the U.S. had assembled a military force of nearly 4 million men and women.
 The American Expeditionary Forces (A.E.F.) combined units from the regular Army, Marines, various state National Guards nationalized by the federal government, and the new National Army created from volunteers and draftees.

 From July 1917 the USA sent troops to Europe.
 Many families feared for their husbands, fathers, sons and brothers, and waited for news from the front in distant Europe.
 “Safer for Democracy” the world should be after the war, the USA fought for a just cause and for peace.
 So President Wilson had spoken on January 8, 1918, to the Senate and the House of Representatives.